sysprog21/shecc/README.md

 Once the option `--dump-ir` is passed to `shecc`, the intermediate representation (IR) will be generated.
 Take the file `tests/fib.c` for example.
 It consists of a recursive Fibonacci sequence function.

-Make sure that you are in the debug mode, or you will not see these.
 ```c
 int fib(int n)
 {